Bonded by Love for Product

 Wears Many Hats

-Backend, frontend, public npm modules, heroku, nginx – you’ll do it all!
+Backend, frontend, public npm modules, heroku – you’ll do it all!

 When you’re given a task or a feature to complete, it’s yours until you deploy to production.

-We protect our weekends and everyone works from home on Wednesday!
+We protect our weekends and everyone works from home on Wednesdays!

+During the week, we like to spend time not working, too!
+We host movie nights and plan activities (like owl painting!) because we enjoy spending time together (and we love our mascot, Owlbert).
 Last but not least, we also go on quarterly offsites to make sure we mix play and work together as a team.
-In the past, we’ve gone to Hawaii, Chicago and Lake Tahoe.
+In the past, we’ve gone to Hawaii, Austin, Chicago, Boston, Disneyland, and Lake Tahoe.
 We have a tradition of getting custom prints for each location we go to and having everyone who was there sign them.